-The Joyce and Lucy Franke Center for the Arts (MCCT, Inc.) is 501(c)3 non-profit organization dedicated to advancing the arts.
+The Franke Center for the Arts (MCCT, Inc.) is 501(c)3 non-profit organization dedicated to advancing the arts.
 Our facility is a gorgeous, historic theater built in 1921 as the Brooks Memorial Methodist Church, and we are located in picturesque Marshall, Michigan.
-With excellent acoustics and a luxurious atmosphere, The Franke Center for the Arts (MCCT, Inc.) has become a top regional destination for the performing arts.
+With excellent acoustics and a luxurious atmosphere, The Franke Center for the Arts has become a top regional destination for the performing arts.
 Each year more than 7,000 people attend events at The Franke under the leadership of highly qualified staff, volunteers and technicians.

-- Presenting concerts and live shows from world-class performers.
+Presenting concerts and live shows featuring world-class performers.

 Hosting the Marshall Civic Players, a theater group dating back to 1949.